The organ clock is the coolest thing.

 Physical Imbalances Loose stools, craving sweets, lack of energy, bloating after eating.

-Tips Relax the brain – bath, quiet time, meditation, warming tea.
+Tips Relax the brain, take a bath, get some quiet time, meditation, warming tea.

 Try the Jin Shin Jyutsu Spleen Flow for revitalization.
 The quick self-help for this flow is one hand on the tail bone and the other hand on the inside of the ankle (e.g. left hand on left ankle).